guyroutledge/atozcss/_posts/2014-06-05-the-id-selector.md

 If you find these videos at all useful and want to help keep them free forever, donations are more than welcome!

-If you have any questions of comments, you can tweet me [@guyroutledge](http://www.twitter.com/guyroutledge) or drop me an email.
+If you have any questions or comments, you can tweet me [@guyroutledge](http://www.twitter.com/guyroutledge) or drop me an email.